espressomd/espresso/doc/sphinx/electrostatics.rst

-The function employs the analytical expression of the error estimate for the P3M method :cite:`hockney88` and its real space error :cite:`kolafa92` to obtain sets of parameters that yield the desired accuracy, then it measures how long it takes to compute the coulomb interaction using these parameter sets and chooses the set with the shortest run time.
+The function employs the analytical expression of the error estimate for the P3M method :cite:`hockney88` and its real space error :cite:`kolafa92` to obtain sets of parameters that yield the desired accuracy, then it measures how long it takes to compute the Coulomb interaction using these parameter sets and chooses the set with the shortest run time.

 After execution the tuning routines report the tested parameter sets,